 Report: Texas cop shot man in 'altercation of some sort'

-DALLAS (AP) — A Texas police officer who fatally shot an unarmed man in the head in December opened fire while the pair had “an altercation of some sort," according to a police report.
+DALLAS (AP) — A Texas police officer who fatally shot an unarmed man in the head in December opened fire while the pair had “an altercation of some sort," according to a report filed in compliance with a law meant to provide more transparency in police shootings.

 Temple officer Carmen DeCruz tried to pull Michael Dean over for speeding on the night of Dec.
-2, but the 28-year-old did not stop and “a short pursuit ensued," states the report filed with the Texas attorney general’s office.
+2, but the 28-year-old did not stop and “a short pursuit ensued," states the repor t city police filed with the Texas attorney general’s office.

 Dean eventually pulled over and DeCruz, 52, approached his PT Cruiser.
 Then “there was an altercation of some sort between” the men, the report states, and during it the officer's "service weapon discharged" striking Dean.

 The report does not describe the “altercation” further.
-It's “unknown" whether Dean attempted to injure the officer or others, but lists the most serious offense he could have been charged with as “evading in a vehicle," it states.
+I t's “unknown" whether Dean attempted to injure the officer or others, according to the report, but the most serious offense he would have been charged is “evading in a vehicle."

 Despite the questions it leaves open, the seven-page document offers some of the only available details on what led up to Dean's death two months ago.
 Police in Temple, a city of 76,000 people about 70 miles (112 kilometers) northeast of Austin, have said little about the shooting and consistently referred questions to the Texas Rangers, who are leading the investigation.